Vectorized/solady/README.md

-├─ SignatureCheckerLib — "Library for verification of ECDSA and ERC1271 signatures" ├─ ECDSA — "Library for verification of ECDSA signatures" ├─ EIP712 — "Contract for EIP-712 typed structured data hashing and signing" ├─ LibSort — "Library for efficient sorting of memory arrays" ├─ LibPRNG — "Library for generating psuedorandom numbers" ├─ Base64 — "Library for Base64 encoding and decoding"
+├─ SignatureCheckerLib — "Library for verification of ECDSA and ERC1271 signatures" ├─ ECDSA — "Library for verification of ECDSA signatures" ├─ EIP712 — "Contract for EIP-712 typed structured data hashing and signing" ├─ ERC1967Factory — "Factory for deploying and managing ERC1967 proxy contracts"
+├─ ERC1967FactoryConstants — "The address and bytecode of the canonical ERC1967Factory"
+├─ LibSort — "Library for efficient sorting of memory arrays" ├─ LibPRNG — "Library for generating psuedorandom numbers" ├─ Base64 — "Library for Base64 encoding and decoding"